vaishakbelle/vaishakbelle.github.io/papers.md

 ---

 **Epistemic Modal Logic Meets Algebraic Model Counting.**

 _AAMAS, 2026._

 D. Liu and V. Belle.

+**Unreasonable effectiveness of LLM reasoning: a doubly cautionary tale of temporal question-answering.**

+_TMLR, 2025._

+D. Panas,  A. Payani and V. Belle.

 **The Future is Neuro-Symbolic: Where has it been, and where is it going?**